nithinphilips/tririga-manage-ps1/DEVREADME.rst

    with same nouns.
 Eg: ``*-WorkflowInstance``

 #.
 By default operate on the first instance in an environment, but can
-   optionally operate on any specific instance.
+   optionally operate on any specific instance or all instances with the ``-All`` switch (only where it makes sense).

    .. code:: ps1